JackDanna/FogentRoleplayTemplate/README.md

 **Quantity:** The amount of items in the Item Stack.

-**Effects:** The Efffects the Item Stack has.
+**Effects:** The Effects the Item Stack has.
 Character's that equip an Item can use it's Effects.

 **Weight:** The weight of each Item in the Item Stack.